LLNL/PnMPI/README.md

   execution will be delayed up to `value` seconds, so you may attach with a debugger in that time.

-**Note:** All modules should be compiled with the same MPI as PnMPI is build with.
+**Note:** All modules must be compiled with the same MPI as PnMPI is build with.
 Modules should only be linked to their required libraries, except PnMPI and MPI, as these routines will be provided by PnMPI when the module will be loaded.